How I got my Bright Idea

 One evening in 2011, I sat on my bed, my computer on my lap, with my Kleenex close at hand to wipe my tears and blow my nose.
 My heart was shattered!

 He left me.
 My husband of 30 years.
-The guy I cleaned up after, forgave for not being perfect, and loved from the bottom of my heart.
 The one marriage I was sure would last, just went up in smoke!
 I had lost the foundation of my happiness.
+I know … that’s going too far!
+Even then, in my darkest hour, I knew that I, alone, was the foundation of my happiness.

 So, what to do?
 How to reclaim myself?
-“Oh well,” I thought, “why not Google the question?”
+Oh well, I thought, why not Google the question?

-Now, as I write this eleven years later, I’ve made three trips to Italy; I’ve studied the Italian language for years online with Duo Lingo and Babbel; I’ve made precious new girlfriends who are fluent in Italian; and I’ve written a book chronicling an adventure designed to rediscover my identity, my courage, and my zest for life–in other words, to rebuild the foundation of my happiness.
+Now, fourteen years later, I’ve made four unforgettable trips to Italy; I’ve studied Italian for years online with Duo Lingo; and I’ve made precious new friends who are fluent in Italian.

 “The Language of Italia–a True Adventure” reveals my true self–timid in so many ways, yet infused with a daring that amazes even me.